RedRover offers professional development for educators on how to use the RedRover Readers program in elementary school classrooms to help students:

 Yes, thank you!
-The second book is currently in development and in need of funding!
 Please visit this page to make a donation.
 RedRover is a nonprofit, 501(c)3 organization and donations to RedRover are tax-deductible within the guidelines of U.S. law.

 Nicole Forsyth is President and CEO for RedRover.
 In 2007, Nicole introduced a program that fosters empathy in children, RedRover Readers, and is the mind behind the new e-book app concept, in addition to the main author for the series.
 She graduated from the University of California, Davis with a master’s degree in animal biology in 2006, and holds a master’s degree in communication from the University of Maine and a bachelor’s degree in English and education from the University of Colorado.
 In the spirit of Raja, Nicole spends much of her free time at home trying to understand the behavior of her two- and four-legged family members.